How to Start Saving Money When You’re Broke

 Making saving a creative challenge

 Once you’ve made saving a habit, look for more ways to set money aside.
 If you live in a city, take public transportation instead of ride share services to save at least $10 a ride.
-Try packing a lunch a few days to save another $25 a week or more.
+Try packing a lunch three days a week to save another $25 a week or more.
 Cut out a magazine subscription, streaming service subscription, and that gym membership you no longer use to save another $100 or so a month.

 Friends want brunch?
-Host a potluck, rather than spending $20-plus at a restaurant.
-If your friends insist on going to bars, only go during discounted happy hours.
+Host a potluck, rather than spending $20+ at a restaurant.
+If your friends insist on going to bars, only going during discounted happy hours.

 Put your savings on autopilot